barryclark/jekyll-now/_posts/2017-10-28-The-curious-case-of-the-concurrency-conundrum.md

 value has been processed on the server and is the last processed action.

-We send the action and then the big doorman in the server in the cloud validates the action ticket which results in three possible actions:
+We send the action and then the big doorman in the server in the cloud validates the action ticket which results in three possible outcomes:

 1. The action identified by the value in our ticket has been processed and is the last processed action.
 Our ticket is valid and we are good to go!